You’ve gotten the phone call from your brother who is at the Spartanburg County jail, begging for you to get him out. What will it take?

 Judges set bail based on several factors.
 A skilled criminal defense lawyer will know how to address them in front of a judge to get the best bail order possible.

 At Holland & Usry, when we get involved with a client who’s in jail, our goal for bail is to get our client out quickly at the lowest bond amount (if any), without unreasonable terms that make it too hard to avoid re-arrest.
 If you or a loved one are even being investigated for an alleged crime, call us right now to see if we can get involved immediately.
 We will work to help you get out of jail as soon as possible if authorities are planning to charge you with a crime.
-You can reach us at 864-582-0416 or toll free at 888-230-1841 to schedule a free, confidential meeting.
+You can reach us toll free at 888-230-1841 to schedule a free, confidential meeting.
 We serve Spartanburg, Gaffney, Cherokee County and beyond.